mdn/content/files/en-us/web/api/workerglobalscope/crossoriginisolated/index.md

 - {{HTTPHeader("Cross-Origin-Opener-Policy")}} header with the directive `same-origin`.
 - {{HTTPHeader("Cross-Origin-Embedder-Policy")}} header with the directive `require-corp` or `credentialless`.

-Access to the APIs must also be allowed by the `Permissions-Policy` {{HTTPHeader("Permissions-Policy/cross-origin-isolated","cross-origin-isolated")}}.
+Access to the APIs must also be allowed by the `Permissions-Policy` {{HTTPHeader("Permissions-Policy/cross-origin-isolated", "cross-origin-isolated")}}.
 Otherwise `crossOriginIsolated` property will return `false`, and the document will not be able to use the APIs listed above with reduced restrictions.

 ## Value